Ionel Gherea: Repression and recovery

-Gherea died shortly after—according to Ornea, "it seemed to him almost indecent that he should still linger among us."
+Medical historian G. Brătescu, who formed a friendship with the aging Gherea, was entertained by him with stories about Enescu and about Sașa Gherea.
+To the sadness of his friends, the philosopher was experiencing mental decline, and on one occasion complained publicly that he could no longer remember his home address.
+Gherea died shortly after his Nietzsche book had seen print—according to Ornea, "it seemed to him almost indecent that he should still linger among us."
 The date of his death is sometimes given as November 5, 1978, while Ornea has 1979.
 The death announcement, published in România Liberă by Fany (married Lipatti), together with the Zarifopol cousins, reports December 15, 1978.

+Legacy

-Paleologu authored an obituary for România Literară in January 1979, in which he noted: "Just before the [winter] holidays, the philosopher, essayist and musician Ioan D. Gherea has died, an octogenarian; except for the notice that his family sent to the newspapers, there was not a single line on this event published anywhere in the literary press. [...]
-The unnoticed dead of a sage carries something of profound and exemplary significance; that is the way in which Lao-Tseu passed."
+Paleologu authored an obituary for România Literară in January 1979, in which he noted: Just before the [winter] holidays, the philosopher, essayist and musician Ioan D. Gherea has died, an octogenarian; except for the notice that his family sent to the newspapers, there was not a single line on this event published anywhere in the literary press. [...]
+The unnoticed dead of a sage carries something of profound and exemplary significance; that is the way in which Lao-Tseu passed.

 Gherea's 1938 study was only fully published in Romanian in 1984, as Eul și lumea (a translation done by Mariana Noica).
 Shortly after the Romanian Revolution of 1989, critic Ion Negoițescu reflected on the overall failure of literary Marxism in Romania, noting that this tradition had already broken down when both Ionel Gherea and Zarifopol chose aestheticism.